Why Is My Dog Panting and Restless When Not Hot?

 So, what are some common causes of abnormal panting and restlessness?
 If your dog isn’t overheated, and should otherwise be calm, but is still expressing abnormal breathing and restless behaviors, consider the following possible causes:

 Sometimes, dogs will react to pain or discomfort by frequently panting.
-Your dog can’t simply come up to you and let you know that they’re not feeling great, or are in some kind of pain.
+Your dog can’t come up to you and let you know that they’re not feeling great, or are in pain.
 So, panting is a good first indicator that something could be wrong.

 Monitor your dog to see if they are panting excessively, or at ‘abnormal’ times, like in the middle of the night, when they are resting, etc.